How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 3. Create Your Bluehost Account

-Here, Bluehost will ask you for your email address, phone number, and address.
-It’s extremely important to put in a real, current email address since this is the primary way they will be communicating with you going forward.
+Bluehost will ask you for your email address, phone number, and address.
+It’s essential to put in an honest, current email address since this is the primary way they will communicate with you.

 Billing Information Screenshot (Hosting Company and Domain Name Purchase Process)